vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 just sane architectural decisions, the performance is quite good out of the gate.

-A real-life download of Ubuntu 20.04 (~2.8 GB), which is a well seeded torrent, downloading from 40-50 peers, comes down at ~9 MBps on my network.
-But that's also the exact capacity of my downlink, so this doesn't tell us much.

-Testing on localhost, with a single cratetorrent seed and leech, the current limit seems to be around 270 MBps.
-This value is from the second run, making use of the seed's saturated read cache.
-The first run fluctuated in the range of 160-200 MBps.[^gigabit_thruput]

-However, CPU usage on the seed is *very* high.
-Profiling points to the disk read function where half of the CPU time is taken up by `preadv` and the other by `__memset_avgx2__erms`.
-I have a suspicion as to what this might be but I'll leave this for another time.

----
+A real-life download of Ubuntu 20.04 (~2.8 GB):
+- with 40-50 peers;
+- 20% CPU usage on the leech;
+- downlink capacity is around 9 MBps;
+- and so is the download rate: 9 MBps.

+The above didn't tell us much.
+What about the **theoretical limit**?
+- On localhost, using the virtual loopback device;
+- with 1 cratetorrent seed and leech:
+- 160-20 MBps on the first run and 270 MBps on the second with saturated caches.
+- Caveat: 100% CPU usage on the seed.[^high_cpu]
-For comparison, with the same setup Transmission maxed out at 35 MBps!
-That's a 5-7x difference, and my seeding implementation isn't even optimized.
-(I made sure to turn off Transmission's upload rate limiting.)
+- The same setup with Transmission (with rate limiting turned off), maxed out at 35 MBps!
+That's a 4-7x diff!
+But I'll do a proper showdown at some point. :)

-But this is by no means meant to be a shootout.
-Maybe one day I will return to a more thorough performance showdown that includes other clients...including libtorrent. :)

 ## You can try it out!